 The assessment of mitral valve disease: a guideline from the British Society of Echocardiography

 A practical guideline for performing a comprehensive transthoracic echocardiogram in adults: the British Society of Echocardiography minimum dataset

 Normal Reference Intervals for Cardiac Dimensions and Function for Use in Echocardiographic Practice: A Guideline from the British Society of Echocardiography

 Echocardiographic assessment of pulmonary hypertension: a guideline protocol from the British Society of Echocardiography

 A practical guideline for performing a comprehensive transthoracic echocardiogram in the congenital heart disease patient: consensus recommendations from the British Society of Echocardiography

 British Society of Echocardiography member support

 Authors from the British Society of Echocardiography are entitled to 15% discount on the article-processing charge.
-BSE members should indicate their membership (in payment option number 3) when submitting a manuscript to apply the 15% discount on the article-processing charge.
+BSE members should indicate their membership when confirming their affiliation if their manuscript is accepted for publication, in order to apply the 15% discount on the article-processing charge.